Grass analysing, bush encroachment and weeds, as well as poisons plants all, need to be managed.

 The carrying capacity of the 32427 acres needs to be done on a yearly basis to ensure that the correct number of species and species diversity is held.

 We like all students to be involved in building our database on various species & submitting data to Virtual Museum @ ADU (Animal Demography Unit, http://vmus.adu.org.za)

 The production of tannins as a defence mechanism by plants has been researched and proven.
 It is only during the past 20 – 30 years that the true economic impact on game has become evident as more and more game farms are fenced off.

-In 2008, there has been a research on a field test which can predict pregnancy in wildlife, by using feces.
+In 2008, there has been a research on a field test which can predict pregnancy in wildlife, by using faeces.
 Now we take blood (during immobilization of the animal) and send these samples to South-Africa.
 This is both time-consuming and costly.
 We would like to try these field tests, and compare it to the blood results to find out whether this would be a better method for us to determine pregnancy in our wildlife.
-During feeding we regularly see them defecating, so collecting feces should not be a problem.
+During feeding we regularly see them defecating, so collecting faeces should not be a problem.

 We would like to know how high the worm burden of our wildlife is.
 This can be done by examining worm eggs in the faces under a microscope.

 Besides the project which the student will do, he or she will also be involved in every aspect of the farm; husbandry (game and horses), maintenance, game management, administration, possibly assist in capture immobilization, field management etc.